P79N6A/tool-config/README.md

-# Tool Settings
+# tool-config

-This repository stores my settings for various tools and software.
+This repository stores my configurations for various tools and software.
+Not exactly dotfiles :)